-Instore menus are organized under three levels of detail: categories, items, and customizations.
-The following explanations will help you create a menu that is optimized to work with Instore.
-Remember that Instore was made to be flexible, and these suggestions are just a starting point for your store.
+Instore offers a flexible menu (aka inventory) configuration designed to fit the workflow needs of a variety of businesses.
+The following explanations will help you create items for sale that are optimized for accurate order taking, inspired upselling, and flawless receipts.
+Remember that Instore is designed to be flexible, so these suggestions are just a starting point for your store.

-Categories are the most general grouping on Instore.
-Categories are meant to hold your items, and items must always belong to a category.
-Categories are best suited for broad groupings of similar items, for example, “sandwiches,” “hair color treatments,” “catering menu,” “wines by the glass,” or “clothing accessories.”
-While a category can hold unlimited items, the iPad will display about 8 items on the screen before you will need to scroll to see more.
+Categories are groupings for the Items you sell in your Instore menu.
+They are designed to optimize your reporting and quickly help team members find the Item they are looking for at point of sale.
+Categories are best suited for broad groupings of similar Items, like sandwiches, hair color treatments, catering menus, wines by the glass, or clothing accessories.
+While a Category can hold unlimited Items, the iPad will display about 8 Items on the screen before you’ll need to scroll to see more.

 Common Menu Structures

-The best place to start planning your menu is from your own paper or printed menu or catalog.
-Turn your broad groupings into categories and general modifications into customizations.
+The best place to start planning your menu is from your own printed menu or catalog.
+For new customers, Instore can upload your menu/inventory from a template we provide.

 - Are you a bar?
-Create special categories for happy hour specials if you only carry a few options.
-If you offer many options, you can also create negative-price customizations, happy-hour discounts, or use an item size as a happy-hour size.
+Create special Categories for happy hour specials if you only carry a few options.
+If you offer many options, you can create happy-hour discounts, or use an Item size as a happy-hour size.

-Spending a little time planning your store offering into categories, items, and customizations will make it easier to sell at the store and also track sales within your backend.
+Spending a little time planning your menu into Items, Categories, Sizes, and Modifiers will make it easier to sell at the store and also track sales cleanly.
 Our trained business specialists can also help you, just email email@example.com for help setting up your menu.